juji-io/datalevin/doc/compress.md

 ### Value Compression

-LZ4 is used for compressing large values, as it has a good balance of speed and compression ratio.
+Zstd with dictionary compression is used to compress values, as it has a good balance of speed and compression ratio.
+Dictionary training follows the same generational scheme as described above.

+## Wire compression

+By default, lz4 compression is used for data sent between client and server.
+Set `:compress-message?` option to `false` on the client to disable compression, e.g. for working with versions of the server prior to `0.9.0`.

 ## Triple Compression